api3dao/vitepress-docs/docs/reference/airnode/next/understand/oev-gateway.md

 - `beacons` - A list of beacon data to be signed.
 It can contain two types: full beacon data, only beacon metadata
   - `airnodeAddress` - Airnode address identifying a beacon
-  - `endpointId` - Endpoint ID identifying a beacon
+  - `templateId` - Template ID identifying a beacon
-  - `encodedParameters` - Parameters in their encoded form identifying a beacon
   - `signedData` - The signed beacon data received from signed data gateway.
     - `timestamp` - UNIX timestamp of the beacon data
     - `encodedValue` - Beacon value in its encoded form